Military & Government Solutions

 Hardwire’s armor solutions range from hybrid composite to fully composite solutions.
 The Hardwire team has developed, tested, and fielded armor to protect against a variety of threats, ranging from small arms to improvised explosive devices (IEDs) to Explosively Formed Penetrators (EFPs) to underbody blast.

 Our ballistic experts can customize armor recipes for customers to properly balance armor performance, weight, and cost.
 In-house ballistic test facilities allow the Hardwire team to rapidly respond to customer needs.
 Our unique, high-capacity manufacturing capability enables us to provide armor solutions quickly and cost effectively.
 For more information about a specific requirement, please contact us.
 Our team stands at the ready to respond.

 Hardwire is the EFP armor kit supplier for the MaxxPro, MaxxPro DASH, and M-ATV Mine Resistant Ambush Protected (MRAP) Vehicles.
 From 2008 – 2010, we produced over 5,000 armor kits with more than 350,000 individual parts.
 100% of the kits were delivered on time and zero parts were rejected.

 The Hardwire team focuses on high quality, cost effective armor solutions which can be mass produced.
 We deliver on time and meet expected performance.

 Our materials have been proven in all types of environments.
 We design armor kits to meet various temperature, fire, and water resistance requirements.
-From marine to dessert to mountainous terrain, our armor is proven.
+From marine to desert to mountainous terrain, our armor is proven.

 The Ultra Light Vehicle (ULV)